Progressor/ProgressorExecutor/README.md

 #### Languages

+The **Executor** currently supports four programming languages.

-This project depends on the following compilers to be available and included in the home path:
+To use the languages, the following compilers (and other tools) need to be installed and available in the **PATH**.

 1. Java: `javac` and `java`
 2. C/C++: `g++`